 Restricting your carb (i.e., sugar) intake is not magical in affecting weight loss.
 What really matters overall is your caloric intake relative to your activity level.
 In other words, burning more calories than you eat will cause weight loss.
 If you consume more calories than your burn as energy you will gain bodyweight in the form of bodyfat.
 So why all the attention to low-carb dieting?
 The truth is that there is no simple solution to losing weight (hence the existence of the multi-billion dollar diet industry).
 You should not think in absolute terms by categorizing fats or carbs or proteins as being the enemy in terms of losing bodyweight.
 But having said this, at least 130g of carbs are needed daily in order to meet the basic energy needs of your body to function.
 Remember, your brain is fueled entirely by glucose.
 If your carb intake is significantly reduced, your ability to think, remember and concentrate will be compromised.
 In this case, your body will resort to converting amino acids and glycerol into glucose to meet your brain's demand for sugar to function.

-In order to eat a low-carb diet, you must eat more protein to compensate for the calorie differential.
+In order to eat a low-carb diet, you must eat more protein and fat to compensate for the calorie differential.
 Both carbs and protein consist of four calories per gram but protein is much more satiating (appetite-suppressing) than carbs.
 Thus, eating more protein may lessen your overall caloric intake and therefore allow you to lose bodyweight.
 Protein requires more energy than carbs for digestion to occur.
 Thus, you actually burn more calories (without exercising) by simply eating more protein than you do eating carbs.
 But protein is also important as a macronutrient that is needed by your body to spare your muscles from being catabolized for energy.
 In addition, protein also helps to maintain your resting metabolic rate which may enhance fat burning.
 Not eating adequate carbs does not endanger the survival of your body because your liver can readily covert lactate and glycerol from fats as well as amino acids from protein into a carbohydrate source (i.e., glucose) of fuel when it needs it.

 Sprinting is guaranteed to burn bodyfat, particularly when performed in the morning before eating breakfast.
 Sprinting is a superb fat-fighting exercise because it involves short bursts of energy, significantly elevating your metabolic rate.
 The recommended manner in which to perform sprints is in an interval fashion with progressive intensity levels as your body adapts to the training stimulus.
 Never jump right in to full-on sprints at maximum intensity (e.g., 100% HRR) until your body has adapted.
 Best to gradually work up to intensity levels which are at submaximal intensities (e.g., 70 to 90% HRR).
 Be sure to take it slow and work up to increased intensity levels.
 Besides intensity level, consider the frequency and duration of your sprints.
 Better to be conservative on these aspects as well.
 Twice per week at 30 to 45 minutes is adequate to achieve fat-burning results when sprinting.
 Only sprint on a cushioned surface such as a running track, artificial turf or grass--avoid pavement to spare your hip and knee joints.
 Lastly, be sure to wear a good pair of running shoes with a flat sole--minimus New Balance shoes are ideal.